Therapy Services In Saint Paul

 Individual therapy provides you with time and a safe space to explore areas where you feel stuck.
 People often tell me how great it feels to be able to talk through their struggles with someone who not only understands them, but also has a valuable outside perspective.
 If you’re trying to understand and address trauma, depression, anxiety, difficult relationships, or any of life’s daily challenges, working with me to discuss and address your challenges during individual therapy can give you skills and empower you to face these concerns in order to lead a freer life.

-During couples therapy, I can help you and your partner to better understand each other, address conflicts effectively, and develop the skills to handle adversity in partnership.
+During couples therapy, we can help you and your partner to better understand each other, address conflicts effectively, and develop the skills to handle adversity in partnership.
 The goal of couples therapy is to help you and your partner feel connected, safe, and supported.

 Family therapy can be very beneficial if your family is struggling with a breakdown in communication or overcoming other challenges.
 While many people think of this as a big group session with the whole family present (and it can be), these therapy sessions address issues within the group, but I may also recommend individual sessions, mediated discussion between specific family members, and other forms of therapy to assist your family.